 We're not sure the beauty world will ever tire of reinventing the humble braid, and to be honest, we wouldn't want it to anyway.
 There are already so many ways to wear them, but we're coming round to the idea of these ear-veiling French plait meets pigtail, à la Wednesday Addams as sported by the models at Negris LeBrum.

-It can be so easy to get all worked up trying to master the perfect black eyeliner flick (read this and it won't seem so tricky anymore), but the makeup look at Tibi serves as a welcome reminder that makeup is there to be played with.
+It can be so easy to get all worked up trying to master the perfect black eyeliner flick (especially when trying to make it work for your eye shape), but the makeup look at Tibi serves as a welcome reminder that makeup is there to be played with.
 To re-create, we'd use Nars Larger Than Life Long Wear Eyeliner in Khao San Road (£19), as blue eyeliners don't really come punchier than this one.